Donald L. Hollowell

 Donald L. Hollowell |

-Donald Hollowell is closely associated with two pivitol Georgia Civil Rights cases, the integration of Atlanta Public Schools and the integration of the University of Georgia (UGA), but for more than 40 years this man was a quiet leader in the battle for Civil Rights in Georgia.
-His legacy includes desegragating buses in Augusta and schools in Macon, and freeing Martin Luther King from Reidsville Prison where he landed following a parole violation stemming from a traffic offense.
+Donald Hollowell is closely associated with two pivotal Georgia Civil Rights cases, the integration of Atlanta Public Schools and the integration of the University of Georgia (UGA), but for more than 40 years this man was a quiet leader in the battle for Civil Rights in Georgia.
+His legacy includes desegregating buses in Augusta and schools in Macon, and freeing Martin Luther King from Reidsville Prison where he landed following a parole violation stemming from a traffic offense.

 When Grady Memorial Hospital in Atlanta refused to allow African-American doctors to work in the hospital, Hollowell argued and won the Civil Rights case that had national impact.